nattube/gda_compute/README.md

 ```

 Note: If you want to build the project you currently need an installation of shaderc on your system.
 In the future I want to get rid of this dependency,
-either by building spirv directly or more likely building WGSL as soon as it is stabalize in wgpu.
+either by building spirv directly or more likely building WGSL as soon as it is somewhat stable in wgpu.
 More information is provider here: https://github.com/google/shaderc

 ## Todos